Santa for Seniors in need of community help to meet increased need

 There are several sponsorship levels still available, including Santa Sponsors, $1,000+; Elf Sponsor, $500-$999; Reindeer Sponsor, $200-$499; and Snowman Sponsor, $25-$199.

-Monetary donations also can be delivered or mailed to RSVP of Enid, 602 S. Van Buren, Enid OK 73703, or visit https://www.rsvpenid.org/san ta-for-seniors to donate online.
+Monetary donations also can be delivered or mailed to RSVP of Enid, 602 S. Van Buren, Enid OK 73703, or visit www.rsvpenid.org/santa-for- seniors.

 Commented